TheDinosour/Chris_BlueStampPortfolio/index.md

 ### Explanation
 My starter project is a mini arcade game.
 I can play tetris, snake game, car racing, space invaders, and you can gamble on a slot machine by using 7 buttons - up, down, left, right, start, pause/leave, and start/power off.
 I can play tetris by moving the randomly generated block left/right and speed up the drop with the down arrow.
 I can also rotate the block with the green button and I can pause the game with the yellow button.
 For the snake game, I can move the snake in all four directions to eat the brightly glowing dot, I can also pause the game with the yellow button and speed the snake up with my green button.
 For my car racing game, I can move left or right to dodge the incoming cars.
 I can also use the green button to speed up and the yellow button to pause.
 For my space invaders game, I can move left and right to shoot at the monsters directly above me and shoot with my green button.
 And I can also use the yellow button to pause the game.
 Finally, for my slot machine game, I can wager up to 9 credits which allows me to have a random chance of winning by getting a "777".
 I can also use the yellow button to quit the game.

-### Components Used
-LED Matrix x2, 7 Segment Display, Buzzer, Button x7, Capacitor, Battery holder, AAA Battery x3, Transparent Acrylic Shell x 4, Integrated Circuit/Microprocessor, and PCB.

 ### How The Components Work Together:
+I used a LED Matrix x2, 7 Segment Display, Buzzer, Button x7, Capacitor, Battery holder, AAA Battery x3, Transparent Acrylic Shell x 4, Integrated Circuit/Microprocessor, and PCB.
 The microprocessor is a tiny component that processes the inputs from the 7 buttons/switches and gives outputs to the screen and seven segment display.

 ![both](bothupanddown.png)